dubit/unity-hierarchy-behaviour/README.md

 ```

 The Initialize methods are automatically called by the GameObjectExtention methods used to create the new instance.
+- CreateChild (New, Resources, Loaded or Instantiated)
+- ReplaceChild (New, Resources, Loaded or Instantiated)

 However you can just add your class that implements `IHierarchyBehaviour` and choose to call Initialize when you prefer to.